nais/doc/docs/security/auth/maskinporten.md

     }
     ```

+## Legacy

+This section only applies if you have an existing client registered at the [IaC repository](https://github.com/navikt/nav-maskinporten)

 ### Migration guide to keep existing Maskinporten client (NAIS application only)

-Migrating from [IaC repository](https://github.com/navikt/nav-maskinporten) to [Digdirator](https://github.com/nais/digdirator) ensures that your application for very deploy will trigger rotation of JWK(s).
-Keeping all used and invalidating non used.

 The following describes the steps needed to migrate a client registered in [IaC repository](https://github.com/navikt/nav-maskinporten).

 #### Step 1 - Update your client description in the IaC repository

-- Ensure the **`description`** of the client registered in the `IaC` repository follows a naming scheme:
+- Ensure the **`description`** of the client registered in the `IaC` repository follows the naming scheme:

 ```text
 <cluster>:<metadata.namespace>:<metadata.name>